 Arbitrary Data Collection: Collect ANY Information

 Here's what most people don't know about modern AI receptionists: they can collect any custom field you define.
+A voice AI receptionist gathers this information through natural conversation, not robotic scripts.

 Not just name and phone number.
 Not just yes/no questions.
 ANY information.